huangfeiyu/eldoc-mouse/README.md

 - Works in `prog-mode` buffers to show documentation for the symbol under the mouse point.
 - Removed the unnecessary signatures from the document to make doucment more clear.
 - Still keep highlighting the symbol under the cursor.
+- An interactive command to pop up document at cursor `eldoc-mouse-pop-doc-at-cursor`, this is helpful when you don't bother to move mouse, but want to check document.
+I bind it to key sequence `F1 F1`.

 ## Installation